Biden and Xi expected to meet next month after high-level US-China meetings

 Promises of a meeting between the two leaders follows a trip to Washington by Foreign Minister Wang Yi.

-US President Joe Biden is expected to meet Chinese President Xi Jinping next month following a visit by China’s top diplomat to the White House on Friday.
+US President Joe Biden is expected to meet Chinese President Xi Jinping next month following a visit by China’s top diplomat to the White House.

 The two leaders will probably meet at the Asia-Pacific Economic Cooperation (APEC) summit in San Francisco in November, an event that brings together world and business leaders.